CoinTrailApp/CoinTrailApp/_posts/2022-08-24-custom-csv-transactions.md

 | Tags         | String      | `Space delimited` for multiple tags, first tag always Vendor| Coinbase |
 | Description  | String      |             |             |

-### Advance example
+### Advanced Example

 The CSV format is flexible enough to support more complex transactions while maintaining the ease of use.
-Let looks at the sample below:
+Lets look at the sample below:

 | xId | Date | Action | Asset | Quantity | Currency | Total | Fee | Tags | Description |
 |-----|------|--------|-------|----------|----------|-------|-----|------|-------------|